nuviktor/discord-dialer/README.md

 * Make the client configuration modifiable through a form that stores data in the browser's local storage.
 * Whitelist of commands for certain users?
-* Consider adding other audio responses for certain events.
-* Consider what happens when multiple browsers connect.
-* Actually check if a call is in progress before calling dtmf or bye.

 ## Licences